December 28, 2008

 But there was no talk of advancing me to a higher grade.
 I would be allowed to progress through school no faster than the slowest student my age.

-By this time, the aptitude tests classified me a full two years above my level.
+By this time, the aptitude tests classified me a full two years above grade.

 by fourth grade i had begun to view teachers as adversaries.
 Few of them seemed very bright—I corrected their English so often they threatened to dismiss me—and many appeared to be marking time rather than taking interest in their charges.
-I started acting out in unconventional ways—signing my papers with cartoon-character names, for example—because in those days "normal" disobedience set one up for corporal punishment.
+I started acting out in unconventional ways—signing my papers with cartoon-character names, for example—because in those days, conventional disobedience brought corporal punishment.

 In my last couple of years at Condit, I studied nothing, and that habit served me poorly the rest of my academic years.
 I never learned how to learn things unless they sparked some interest within me.
 My fantasy world shielded me from the grinding boredom of textbooks, chalkboards, and repetitive exercises.